Guide to the Balearic Islands

 The Balearic Islands lie in the western Mediterranean off the east coast of mainland Spain.
 The best known and most visited of the four main islands are Mallorca and Ibiza which are two of Europe’s top holiday spots.

-Menorca is popular with those who want sunshine and breathtaking scenery without the crowds and fast pace of top resorts such as Mallorca's manic Magaluf.
-Holidaymakers seeking total tranquility head for the beautiful, unspoilt island of Formentera which is a mecca for nature lovers (and naturists) from all over Europe.
+Menorca is popular with those who want sunshine and breathtaking scenery without the crowds and fast pace of top resorts such as Mallorca’s manic Magaluf.
+Holidaymakers seeking total tranquillity head for the beautiful, unspoilt island of Formentera which is a mecca for nature lovers (and naturists) from all over Europe.

 The Cabrera National Park, to the south of Mallorca, is an archipelago of 19 small islands which are part of the Balearics but only day trips are allowed and even an overnight stay in a private boat requires a permit.

 Together the islands form one of Spain’s 17 autonomous communities.
 Different versions of the Catalan language predominate on all of the islands though English is widely spoken in the resort areas.

 Mallorca, Ibiza and Menorca all have international airports and numerous low-cost airlines offer cheap flights from the UK and other European destinations (flying time from London is around 2.5 hours).
 Formentera is reached by ferry from Ibiza Town – the journey takes between 35 minutes and an hour depending on whether you take the fast or standard ferry.
 There are regular ferries between all the four main islands and day excursions from Mallorca around the Cabrera marine reserve.

 Which of the Balearic Islands should you visit?